ricsanfre/pi-cluster/docs/_docs/certmanager.md

 {{site.data.alerts.important}}

-CertManager has been configured to have in the cluster a custom PKI (Public Key Infrastructure) using a self-signed CA to issue auto-signed certificates.
+CertManager has been configured to have in the cluster a private PKI (Public Key Infrastructure) using a self-signed CA to issue auto-signed certificates.

 CertManager integration with Let's Encrypt has not been configured since my DNS provider does not suppport yet the API for automating DNS challenges.
 See open issue [#16](https://github.com/ricsanfre/pi-cluster/issues/16).